Rovira Biscuits Corporation: History

-The company began in Puerto Rico in 1929 when company founder and Spanish immigrant José María Rovira Viza purchased a small bakery on calle Villa, in downtown Ponce.Rovira History.
-Rovira Biscuits Corporation.
-Ponce, Puerto Rico.
-Retrieved 23 December 2011.
+The company began in Puerto Rico in 1929 when company founder and Spanish immigrant José María Rovira Viza purchased a small bakery on calle Villa, in downtown Ponce.
 In 1937, José Miguel Rovira, José María Rovira’s son, joined the Company and started the transformation into a crackers manufacturer.
 During the next decade, and throughout the Second World War, the company expanded its product offerings and facilities.